-Whether you're having success on Amazon or not, it's essential to reevaluate your approach every week or month to see how you can improve your listings and take your sales to the next level.
+Whether or not you're having success on Amazon, it's essential to reevaluate your approach every week or month to see how you can improve your listings and take your sales to the next level.
 That's why we want to take a long look at a product that helps you A/B test your Amazon listings to find out which elements your customers like best.
 In addition, this tool provides wonderful tools for improving your Amazon listings, checking on traffic, and protecting the integrity of those product listings.

 In this Sellzone review, we'll talk about our favorite features, the pricing, interface, and other elements to see if this potential selling machine is right for you.

-Note: Keep in mind that Sellzone was formerly called Sellerly.
+Note: Keep in mind that Sellzone is the new name for Sellerly.

 Sellzone Review: What Does it Do

-The Sellzone toolkit started with the Sellzone Split Testing tool back in 2018 (when it was called Sellerly) which was and still is free for its users.
-In addition to Sellzone's Split Testing feature, it now provides features for listing protection, traffic insights, and a quality check for your listings.
+The Sellzone toolkit started with the Sellzone Split Testing tool back in 2018 (when it was Sellerly) which was and still is free for its users.
+Besides Sellzone's Split Testing feature, it now provides features for listing protection, keyword research and reverse ASIN analysis including internal and external traffic analytics, PPC, product research, and a quality check for the content of your listings.

 We'll explain all of them more in the Features section below!

 Sellzone offers several tools all packaged into one sleek dashboard.